rpclib/rpclib/doc/pages/contributing.md

 ## Why contribute

 At the moment, this project is an approachable, intermediate-advanced level C++ project.
-If you contribute, you may deepen your knowledge in these areas:
+If you contribute code, you may deepen your knowledge in these areas:

   * RPC clients and servers
   * Networking (through asio), TCP